Have you found yourself moaning about the shift into autumn yet?

 The trick here is in making a routine.
 Going to bed the same time each night will really help your body-clock get into it’s rhythm.
 Rule number one?
 Make winding down a priority.
 That means turning off social media, emails, TVs…

-Before I switch off entirely though, I’ll light a candle (I love these from Chapter Organics pictured above – members even get a discount!), and grab a meditation like this Gratitude Meditation or one of our Big Calm restorative, calming yoga sessions – you can do a live class every Monday, Tuesday and Wednesday with Kat or Sarah, or do what I do and grab one from our library.
+Before I switch off entirely though, I’ll light a candle (I love these from Chapter Organics pictured above – members check your perks pages for a discount), and grab a meditation like this Gratitude Meditation or one of our Big Calm restorative, calming yoga sessions – you can do a live class every Monday, Tuesday and Wednesday with Kat or Sarah, or do what I do and grab one from our library.
 This Equinox Big Calm with Sarah was filmed on last year’s Autumn equinox, so it’s perfect.

 After I’ve practiced or meditated and turned off the tech (alarm set!), I add some lavender drops to my pillows, grab a good book (Harry Potter is one of my favourite bedtime reads.
 Please don’t judge me), and read until I can’t keep my eyes open.